wildcatting/doge-deluxe/README.md

 ```
 - Reconfigure previous withdraw function as claimRefund
 - Implement ERC721 for tokenizing and allowing customers to swap doges via tokens.
+- Test and finalize web3/MetaMask boilerplate in index.html
 - Add different types of dogs
 - Stylize buttons